aerkiaga/nodeverse/README.md

 ## Status
 For now, 16 different planets' surfaces are generated next to each other.
-Blocks include stone, gravel, dust, sediment and liquid.
+Blocks include stone, gravel, dust, sediment, liquid and grass soil.
 Planets of different colors, rockier, more hilly or flat, and richer in oceans are generated.
 World generation features oceans and caves.

 The next step is adding basic climate types and vegetation.